yacoubsmadi12/Smadi-Insight/replit.md

 - ✅ Frontend loads correctly with login page
 - ✅ Vite dev server configured with allowedHosts for Replit proxy
 - ✅ Server binds to 0.0.0.0:5000 for external access

+## UI Redesign (November 30, 2025)
+- ✅ Rebranded from "Smadi Insight" to "Tracer Logs Zain"
+- ✅ New dark/black color scheme with amber/gold and cyan accent colors
+- ✅ Eagle-themed design with custom SVG eagle icon component
+- ✅ Glassmorphism card design with subtle glow effects
+- ✅ Background eagle silhouettes with slow pulse animation
+- ✅ Redesigned login and registration pages
+- ✅ Updated translations for both English and Arabic
+- ✅ New tagline: "Eyes That Never Sleep" (عيون لا تنام)